+86 4008783488

 10. Surface Finish Application: A surface finish is applied to the copper tracks exposed by the solder mask to protect them from oxidation and to improve solderability during component assembly.

-11. Testing and Quality Control: The completed PCBs undergo rigorous testing to check for any potential faults.
+11. Testing and Quality Control: The completed PCB undergo rigorous testing to check for any potential faults.
 Techniques like Automated Optical Inspection (AOI), X-ray inspection, and electrical testing are commonly used.

-12. Cutting and Packaging: Finally, the PCBs are cut out from the larger panel they were manufactured in and packaged for shipping.
+12. Cutting and Packaging: Finally, the PCB is cut out from the larger panel they were manufactured in and packaged for shipping.

 Surface Finish Options and Their Benefits